wdi-sg/gitbook-2018/10-react/react-intro/readme.md

 React.js is a javascript library that basically tightly controls the rendering of HTML within the DOM.

-Further, it is a javascript ecosystem for creating single page apps in javascript.
+Further, it is an ecosystem for creating single page apps in javascript.

 It's back-end equivalent would be more expresss than rails.

 We will see that the professional react "stack" is quite complicated and includes some new tools and ways of working.

----
 ## What is reactjs
 The react library itself is just a rendering layer to easily render elements onto an HTML page in the browser.

 The wider react ecosystem allows you to build complex js single page applications.
----

 ### Top 3 React Whys:

 1. Efficent and clean DOM rendering
 2. Explicit data flow.
 No more global variables.
 Logic reacts as data flows.
 3. Component library ecosystem.

----

 ## Hello World Example